This program is available at the Springfield - Leffel Lane and Xenia locations.

-Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (CPE 0200 with a grade of C or higher, or ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher).
+Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of ENG 0850 with a grade of C or higher.
 Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.

-Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory writing, (CPE 0300 with a grade of B or higher, or CPE 0400 with a grade of C or higher, or ENG 0900 witha grade of C or higher).
+Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of ENG 0900 with a grade of C or higher.
 Students are excused from writing placement tests if they have obtained a C or higher in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.

-Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of college preparatory math through CPE 0500 with a grade of C or higher, or MTH 0500 with a grade of C or higher within the past ten years.
+Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of MTH 0500 with a grade of C or higher within the past ten years.
 Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten years or an apprpriate recent high school Algebra II grade in accordance with college policy